nexiality/documentation/commands/ws/clearHeaders(headers).md

 ### Description
 This command is used to clear the http request headers which were set previously.
-The `headers` value passed to this command can be the `ALL`(representing all the headers set so far) or a comma separated list of headers to be cleared.
+The value passed to this command can be `ALL`(representing all the headers set so far) or a comma separated list of headers to be cleared.

 ### Parameters
 - **headers** - the value can be `ALL` or comma separated list of headers.